Road resurfacing

 My street looks alright.
 Why is it being resurfaced?

-Your street has been inspected by our engineers and has been identified as requiring work.
+Your street has been inspected by our engineers and has been identified as requiring repairs.

-Resurfacing prevents damage before it worsens and saves on more costly repairs later.
+Resurfacing prevents further damage and more costly repairs later on.

 How are streets selected to be part of the resurfacing program?